Sierra de Baza

 Sierra de Baza is a mountain range near the city of Baza in the Granada province in Spain.
 It is named after the town of Baza and its highest point is the 2,269 m high Calar de Santa Bárbara.

 It is located between the Sierra Nevada and the Sierra de Cazorla and Sierra de Segura mountain ranges.
-It merges towards the east with the Sierra de los Filabres mountain range.
+It merges towards the east with the Sierra de Los Filabres mountain range.

+Sierra de Baza Natural Park (Parque natural de la Sierra de Baza) was designated in 1989 to protect the mountain environment.
+It covers 536.5 km2 of the eastern sierra.

+A long-distance footpath, the GR 7, passes through the natural park.